-This year’s design opportunity focuses on the block on the southwest corner of Rice Street and Larpenteur Avenue.
+This year’s design challenge focused on the southwest corner of Rice Street and Larpenteur Avenue.
 Currently a large strip mall and parking lot, anchored by the My Thrift Store, a Speedway gas station and apartment building occupy the block.
 Many of Ramsey County’s poorest families and newest immigrants live near this location which is at the intersection of the Saint Paul, Maplewood, and Roseville city boundaries.
 This site is also a key parcel in the future redevelopment and reinvestment strategies laid out in the Rice-Larpenteur Vision Plan.
-The intent of this competition is to create an attractive destination that will attract business, create a vibrant pedestrian street life, and provide spaces and facilities to serve a diverse mix of residents, most of whom have children.
+The intent of the competition was to create an attractive destination that will attract business, create a vibrant pedestrian street life, and provide spaces and facilities to serve a diverse mix of residents, most of whom have children.

 2019 Competition Winners

 AIA St. Paul is pleased to announce that the team of Adam Lapacz, Assoc.
 AIA and Chirag Khurana, both of Pope Architects, was awarded first place and a cash prize of $1,500 for the 2019 competition.
 Honorable Mention was awarded to Zach Kern, Assoc.
 AIA.